slideloft/new-docs/building-apps/basic-wallet.md

  \`\`\`js @Component\({ tag: 'stellar-wallet', styleUrl: 'wallet.scss', shadow: true }\) export class Wallet { @State\(\) account: StellarAccount @State\(\) prompter: Prompter = {show: false} @State\(\) error: any = null ... } \`\`\`

 Pretty standard boring bits, setting up the `@Component` with its defining values and initializing with some `@State` and `@Prop` data.
-You can see we’re setting up an `account` state with our `StellarAccount` class as well as a `prompter` state with that `Prompter` class from the `stellar-prompt` we imported earlier.
+You can see we’re setting up an `account` state with our `StellarAccount` class as well as a `prompter` state with that `Prompter` class from the `bantu-prompt` we imported earlier.
 We’re initializing that `prompter` state with a `show` value of `false` so the prompt modal rendereth not initially.

 Everything after this is the assignment of our imported events and methods from up above.
 Let’s begin with the `./events/componentWillLoad.ts`